 - 15. Several legal factors which pertain to domestic orders have an impact on the implementation of human rights treaties.
-Among these factors, the following are of particular importance: the conceptualisation of the relation between international and domestic legal orders (1); the status of treaties in the domestic legal order and their place in the hierarchy of norms (2); the direct and indirect effect and the interpretation of conformity clauses in the domestic constitutions (3); and the existence of legislation enabling the reception of human rights treaties into the domestic legal order (4). - 1.
+Among these factors, the following are of particular importance: the conceptualisation of the relation between international and domestic legal orders (1); the status of treaties in the domestic legal order and their place in the hierarchy of norms (2); the direct and indirect effect and the interpretation of conformity clauses in the domestic constitutions (3); and the existence of legislation enabling the reception of human rights treaties into the domestic legal order (4).
+A culture of preexisting constitutional rights protection may also influence how domestic courts approach the implementation of human rights treaties. - 1.
 Factor 1: Conceptualisation of the relation between international and domestic legal orders - 16.
-Traditionally, two main approaches to the relationship between international and national law have been distinguished: the monist approach (monism) and the dualist approach (dualism).
-The two approaches are by no means mutually exclusive, as many States combine elements of monism and dualism within their legal orders.
+Traditionally, two main approaches to the relationship between international and national law have been distinguished: the monist approach (monism) and the dualist approach (dualism).14 The two approaches are by no means mutually exclusive, as many States combine elements of monism and dualism within their legal orders.
 In fact, most States today belong to what could be described as a mixed type, showing the universal evolution from strict dualism that most States embraced in the past, to moderate monism, with special treatment reserved to certain sources of international law (usually international treaties or, in some cases, only international human rights treaties).
 In principle, common law countries tend to stick to dualism more persistently than their civil law counterparts, although this rule is not without exceptions.
 The transition from dualism to monism often accompanies political transition - thus, many countries of Central and Eastern Europe incorporated elements of monism into their legal orders after the fall of communism at the end of the 1980s.